danielendeg/nugetpackageupdate/specs/HARegion.md

-# Azure API for FHIR and High Availability considerations
+# Azure API for FHIR - Region deployment and High Availability considerations

 Currently Azure API for FHIR does not give customers option to configure High Availability.